A-bee01/CareCove/README.md

 * Philanthropists/Donors come to our Application and decide to donate to a particular cause.

-* They need to create an account by signing up first.
-This account allows CareCove to manage customer's verifiable credentials.
+* They need to create a wallet account by signing up first.
+This account allows CareCove to manage customers' verifiable credentials and DIDs.

 * Donors should have some money in his/her wallet.
 (These currencies must be supported by the tbDEX SDK)